phone: 905 630-9665

 Selected text based acting credits include Will Eno’s Thom Pain, Panych’s The Ends of the Earth, Shakespeare's Pericles, and the Canadian professional premier of Metamorphosis.
 He was/is a resident artist with Theatre & Company, MT Space Theatre, and Motus O Dance Theatre.

 As a devised theatre co-creator, Trevor performed/directed in TBT’s First Dance, The Second Life, and Searching for Marceau, and MT Space’s The Last 15 Seconds, Body 13, and Amal.
 These 6 shows performed multiple times at the Theatre Passe Muraille, Grand Theatre, Firehall Theatre, and Theatre Aquarius TA2 seasons; the IMPACT, Magnetic North, Rutas, Prismatic, Undercurrents, In the Soil, Springworks, and Canoe Festivals; National tours, and tours of the Middle East, Northern Africa, Ireland, and Albania.
-Trevor also founded the popular Shakespeare at the Rock series in 2016, which performs Shakespearean theatre each summer in Hamilton, Ontario.
+Trevor also founded the popular Shakespeare by Nature series in 2016, which performs Shakespearean theatre each summer in Hamilton, Ontario.

 Trevor is also a former Latin/Ballroom Dance competitor and has coached Canada’s 2 sets of World Amateur Salsa Champions.
 He co-invented a gender neutral form of partner dancing whose TED.com talk has garnered 800,000 views/international speaking engagements.